image

 Risks

-Even if a food accident were to occur at a competitor's restaurant, the Group's business performance could be affected by a loss of reputation and credibility in the restaurant industry as a whole, a decline in consumers' willingness to dine out, the disposal of inventory of the food ingredients that caused the accident, or a temporary price hike of such ingredients due to the industry-wide simultaneous disposal and restocking of such inventory.
+Moreover, even if a food safety incident were to occur at a competitor, our Group’s business performance could be adversely affected.
+This could result from a general decline in the reputation and credibility of the restaurant industry, reduced consumer willingness to dine out, disposal of stock containing the problematic ingredient, or a temporary surge in the market price of such ingredients due to industry-wide disposal and restocking efforts.

 Response to Risks